Sequence search¶

 ).
 A sequence is considered to be present if its fraction of present k-mers is at leastd

-, as set by the--discovery-fraction
+, as set by the--min-kmers-fraction-label

 flag.--count-kmers